 Spending Limits are Still Relevant

 If you take a child to the store, it’s a good practice to remind them your family has spending limits.
 A “trip” to an online store should be no different.
-This doesn’t no browsing or looking.
+This doesn’t mean you can't browse or look.
 It does mean teaching your kid that your family has dominion over spending choices and no one else does.